2022 Plateau State massacres: Casualties

 Initial reports and authorities said that at least 50 had been killed.
-Witnesses told the Associated Press that the death toll was more than 100, with others placing the estimate as high as at least 130.
-On 11 April, Voice of America stated at least 70 had been slain.
-Vanguard reported at least 78 people had been killed in Kanam and 15 others in Chikun during the attacks.
+Witnesses told the Associated Press that the death toll was more than 100, with others placing the estimate as high as 130.
+On 11 April, Voice of America stated that at least 70 people had been slain.
+Vanguard reported at least 78 people had been killed in Kanam and another 15 in Chikun during the attacks.